clairescanlon/ScrapingLinkedIn/README.md

 This will scrape your LinkedIn connections along with the skills for each individual (optional).
 This will export to a CSV file.

-Modules and packages used are Selenium and Pandas.
+Libraries and packages used are Selenium and Pandas.